 The accounts will be offered initially through employers who sign on to the pilot program by the end of the year.
 Your chosen contribution amount will be directly deposited by your employer into your myRA account.
 Employers will not contribute to or administer accounts.

-Your myRA account is portable, meaning you keep it should you ever change jobs.
+Your myRA account is portable, meaning that you keep it should you ever change jobs.
 You may at any time move the balance into a private-sector retirement account.
 Once your myRA account balance reaches $15,000, or the account has been open for 30 years, it will have to be rolled over into a private-sector retirement account.

 These investments can supplement any existing individual retirement accounts

-(IRAs), Roth IRAs and 401(k) retirement accounts you might have.
+(IRAs), Roth IRAs, and 401(k) retirement accounts you might have.

 What will the returns looks like?